A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data: Pediatric Obstructive Sleep Apnea and Data

 \section{Pediatric Obstructive Sleep Apnea and Data}

 As in adults, OSA in children is associated with cardiovascular dysfunction, neurocognitive dysfunction, behavioral issues, and metabolic consequences.
 OSA is also believed to negatively influence school performance and learning potential in children.
-The gold standard for diagnosis of pediatric OSA is polysomnography~(PSG) \cite{PSG}.
+The gold standard for diagnosis of pediatric OSA is PSG~\cite{PSG}.
 However, in many countries, access to PSG is severely limited and many children do not have an appropriate diagnosis before treatment.
 Consequently, children with OSA may not be treated or some children without OSA may undergo unnecessary surgery.
 A simple and accessible way to identify children with OSA is needed.
 Finding insights within inexpensive data is a crucial first step.

-The patients at risk of OSA underwent PSG, filled out questionnaires, and had 3D photos taken, which were assessed by orthodontists for craniofacial index.
-Normative patients (who were considered not at risk of OSA) did not undergo PSG, but filled out questionnaires and were assessed by orthodontists in the same way as patients at risk of OSA.
+In our study, patients at risk of OSA underwent PSG, filled out questionnaires, and had 3D photos taken, which were assessed by orthodontists for craniofacial index.
+Normative patients (considered not at risk of OSA) did not undergo PSG, but filled out questionnaires and were assessed by orthodontists in the same way as patients at risk of OSA.
 Our analysis of PSG data can be found in \cite{WiSDM_PSG_2019}.

 Broadly speaking, data types can be distinguished as structured and unstructured.
 Examples of the former include metabolite concentrations, medical records, and survey questionnaires, while more complex high-dimensional data such as digital images (e.g., photos, CT scans, MRI), text, time series, audio, and DNA sequences are examples of the latter.
 Methodologies for analysis differ based on whether data are structured or unstructured.
 In following sections we demonstrate methods in statistics, computational topology and deep learning to classify or cluster OSA patients using survey questionnaires and craniofacial data (both structured).
 Our current research aims to build a foundation which will be useful for combining analytic methods for both structured and unstructured data in predicting severity of OSA.